How To Become a Cashless School in 5 ‘Eezi’ Steps

 Cashless Tuck Shop

-Many schools acknowledge the value and benefits of transitioning to a cashless system but are uncertain about how to pursue it.
-Not to worry, we will walk you through 5 ‘Eezi’ and simple steps to become a cashless school.
+While many schools acknowledge the value and benefits of transitioning to a cashless school system, they are often uncertain about how to actually begin the process.
+To help you bridge that gap and move from theory to practice, we have outlined 5 ‘Eezi’ and simple steps to streamline your school today.

 1. Consider the Needs of Your School and Stakeholders